 Fire ant mounds are typically found in warm, sunny locations such as landscape beds, lawns, around trees and shrubs, along sidewalk cracks and against buildings.
-If disturbed, theses ants are generally aggressive and can inflict painful stings.
+If disturbed, these ants are generally aggressive and can inflict painful stings.

-If you suspect a fire ant infestation within the quarantine area, please use caution and contact your local Virginia Corporative Extension office for treatment recommendations.
+If you suspect a fire ant infestation within the quarantine area, please use caution and contact your local Virginia Cooperative Extension office for treatment recommendations.
 If you suspect a fire ant infestation outside of the quarantine area, contact the VDACS Office of Plant Industry Services.

 Click here for Office of Plant Industry Services contact information.

 Download Adobe Acrobat Reader to view PDF files.

 ABOUT VDACS | SERVICES/FORMS | MEDIA CENTER | CONTACT | VIRGINIA GROWN | VIRGINIA'S FINEST

 Copyright © 2021, Virginia Department of Agriculture and Consumer Services.

 For comments or questions concerning this website, contact the VDACS Webmaster.
 WAI Level A Compliant